 If you’re employed, an EAP may be available at work.
 Typically, EAPs provide employees and their family members with confidential and personal support on a wide variety of important topics to help encourage their well-being, including one-on-one counseling.
 While these programs are typically limited to full-time employees, if you’re one of the growing number of part-time workers in the U.S., you also may have access to them: Nearly half of firms with over 1,000 employees provide benefits for their part-time workforce.10

-What can you do if you find that you’re suffering from depression during this pandemic?
+What can you do if you find that you’re suffering from depression?
 Many resources are available to the public, including hotlines run by national organizations, such as the National Alliance on Mental Illness, 800-950-6264, or Mental Health America, 800-273-TALK, to name two examples.
-Many doctors and therapists are offering video visits or phone calls during the quarantine period – check with your health insurance company for details or look for reputable services online.
+The offerings your employer provides may be more plentiful and more varied than you expect, so do some quick research to discover the well-being initiatives offered by your employer.

 Certainly, if you or someone you care about, may be exhibiting symptoms, it’s best to seek the help of a medical professional.
 By taking the right steps, you can do a lot to take care of your mind and body.